heinzwittenbrink/slides-intro2contentmarketing/intro2contentmarketing.md

 ## Customer journey and conversion funnel

 > "The Customer Journey and the Conversion Funnel are two perspectives on the same thing, the process of winning customers.
 The concept of the Customer Journey does this by describing current conditions, e.g. where the user is in which phase and how these phases relate to each other.
-It is a passive, descriptive view in our opinion.""
+It is a passive, descriptive view in our opinion."

 (G. Grunert)